+Fortified wine is the best way to complement a good Christmas dinner.
+You’ll drink it after dinner, of course.
+Dessert wines pair best with pies.
 It doesn’t matter if it’s apple pie or pumpkin pie, you need a good fortified wine to go with it.
 If pie isn’t your thing, that’s okay.
-You can skip dessert but don’t skip dessert wine!
+Skip dessert but don’t skip dessert wine!
 Sherry and Port are both great ways to end a meal.

 Nutty Solera Medium Oloroso Sherry — Jerez, Spain

 Put down the Bristol Cream and reach for a medium sweet style of sherry.
 Without being overly sweet, you get a mouthful of delicious dried fruit flavours with caramel, toffee, vanilla, roasted almonds and a hint of cloves.

 Quinta do Vallado Tawny Porto 20 Yrs — Douro, Portugal

 Fresh and lively with a satin finish.
 Notes of dried fruit, orange peel, brown sugar, and a bit of smoke.
 A long, rich finish.
 Be careful — it’s so balanced and velvety, you can hardly taste the alcohol!

 The Best Mulled Wine for Christmas